DataDog/integrations-extras/amixr/README.md

 ### Configuration

 In Amixr:
-1. Go to **Settings->Connect New Monitorings->Datadog->How to connect**
+1. Go to *Settings > Connect New Monitorings > Datadog > How to connect*
-2. Copy DataDog webhook url
+2. Copy DataDog webhook URL

 In Datadog:
-1. Go to Integrations
+1. Navigate to the **Integrations** page from the sidebar.
 2. Search for **webhook** in the search bar
-3. Enter name for the integration, e.g. amixr-alerts-prod
+3. Enter a name for the integration, for example: `amixr-alerts-prod`.
-4. Paste webhook url from the above step
+4. Paste the webhook URL from the above step.
-5. Click Save button
+5. Click the save button.

 ### Validation

 In Datadog:
-1. Go to **Events** in the sidebar
+1. Navigate to the **Events** page from the sidebar.
-2. Type `@webhook-<integration name>` and some text, in our example `@webhook-amixr-alerts-prod test alert`
+2. Type `@webhook-<integration name><YOUR TEXT HERE>`, for example: `@webhook-amixr-alerts-prod test alert`.
-3. Click Post button
+3. Click the post button.

 In Amixr:
-1. Go to **Incidents** in the sidebar and check if the alert was received
+1. Navigate to **Incidents** from the sidebar to check if the alert was received.

 ## Data Collected

 ### Metrics

-Amixr does not include any metrics.
+The Amixr integration does not include any metrics.

 ### Service Checks

-Amixr does not include any service checks.
+The Amixr integration does not include any service checks.

 ### Events

-Amixr does not include any events.
+The Amixr integration does not include any events.

 ## Troubleshooting